Corporate Strategy: The Four Key Components

 Corporate strategy planning is the topmost level of strategic planning within a business or organisation.
 As a result, the corporate planning process is the most sophisticated level of strategic planning, and must take into account a huge number of variables.

 Defining a vision

 Reducing this complexity is a must.
-Corporate planning starts with defining an abstract vision or overarching goal, based on the current organization and the environment in which exists.
+Corporate planning starts with defining an abstract vision or overarching goal, based on the current organization and the environment in which it exists.
 This vision will provide a point of reference against which goals and strategies can be measured.